 Table-top exercises test the EAP.
 The Safety Department is responsible for holding the table-top exercises with Senior Management and other relevant parties in collaboration with Environmental Department.
-The first table-top exercise was held in 2011 and will be conducted every three years thereafter.
+The first table-top exercise was held in 2011 and is conducted every three years thereafter.
+Table-top exercises were held in 2014 and 2017, with the next exercise planned for 2020.